assaf/zombie/README.md

 Unchecks a checkbox.

 ### browser.visit(url, callback)
+### browser.visit(url, options, callback)

 Loads document from the specified URL, processes events and calls the callback.

+If the second argument are options, uses these options for the duration of the request and resets the options afterwards.

 ### browser.wait(terminator, callback)